 This subparcel is associated with Building 783, which previously stored flammable items and ordnance material and is Site 82.
 The DRC demolished Building 783 in 2002.
 In March 1999, The BCT concurred to change this subparcel from ECP Category 7 to a Category 3 based on a BCT visual inspection of the building's interior that determined no further remedial action was required.
 The MI RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable risks for industrial reuse, but did present unacceptable risks for residential reuse.
-The MI ROD calls for remedial action in the form of ICs to prevent residential or daycare operations reuse.
+The MI ROD calls for remedial action in the form of ICs to prevent use of fluvial aquifer groundwater and to prevent residential or daycare operations reuse.
 In 2002, the BCT concurred to change this subparcel from Category 3 to Category 4 based on implementation of the ICs.

 This subparcel is associated with Building 793, which previously stored flammable items and ordnance material and is Site 82.
-In March 1999.
-The BCT concurred to change this subparcel from Category 7 to Category 3 based on a BCT visual inspection of the building's interior that determined no further remedial action was required.
+In March 1999, The BCT concurred to change this subparcel from Category 7 to Category 3 based on a BCT visual inspection of the building's interior that determined no further remedial action was required.
 The MI RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable risks for industrial reuse, but did present unacceptable risks for residential reuse.
-The MI ROD calls for remedial action in the form of ICs to prevent residential or day care operations reuse.
+The MI ROD calls for remedial action in the form of ICs to prevent use of fluvial aquifer groundwater and to prevent residential or daycare operations reuse.
 In 2002, the BCT concurred to change this subparcel from Category 3 to Category 4 based on implementation of the ICs.